Epichlorohydrin: Minor and niche applications

 Epichlorohydrin is a versatile precursor in the synthesis of many organic compounds.
 For example, it is converted to glycidyl nitrate, an energetic binder used in explosive and propellant compositions.
 The epichlorohydrin is reacted with an alkali nitrate, such as sodium nitrate, producing glycidyl nitrate and alkali chloride.
 It is used as a solvent for cellulose, resins, and paints, and it has found use as an insect fumigant.

 Polymers made from epichlorohydrin, e.g., polyamide-epichlorohydrin resins, are used in paper reinforcement and in the food industry to manufacture tea bags, coffee filters, and sausage/salami casings as well as with water purification.

 An important biochemical application of epichlorohydrin is its use as crosslinking agent for the production of Sephadex size-exclusion chromatographic resins from dextrans.

 Safety

 Epichlorohydrin is classified by several international health research agencies and groups as a probable or likely carcinogen in humans.
 Prolonged oral consumption of high levels of epichlorohydrin could result in stomach problems and an increased risk of cancer.
 Occupational exposure to epichlorohydrin via inhalation could result in lung irritation and an increased risk of lung cancer.

+Regulation in the United States

+After the Safe Drinking Water Act in 1974 the EPA began regulating a large group of chemicals including Epichlorohydrin.
+The bill required the EPA to establish safe chemical limits in drinking water, the EPA set the goal for Epichlorohydrin at zero to prevent health hazards linked to exposure from the chemical.

+The Department of Transportation considers Epichlorohydrin to be a hazardous material and marine pollutant.
+However, minimum requirements have been made for safe transport on ships and barges.